-We are committed to invest up to a total of \$8.6 million in equity and debt financing, of which \$4.7 million has been funded as of March 31, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Palmdale Medical Properties) that constructed, owns, and operates the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital.
+We are committed to invest up to a total of \$8.9 million in equity and debt financing, of which \$4.9 million has been funded as of March 31, 2011, in exchange for a 95% non-controlling equity interest in an LLC (Palmdale Medical Properties) that constructed, owns, and operates the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital.
 This MOB has a triple net, 75% master lease commitment by UHS of Palmdale, Inc., a wholly-owned subsidiary of UHS, pursuant to the terms of which the master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and UHS of Palmdale, Inc. This MOB, tenants of which will include subsidiaries of UHS, was completed and opened during the third quarter of 2008 at which time the master lease commenced.
-As of March 31, 2010, the master lease threshold of 75% has not been met and is not expected to be met in the near future.
-The LLC has a third-party term loan commitment of \$7.4 million, which is non-recourse to us, of which \$7.0 million has been borrowed as of March 31, 2010.
-This LLC, which is deemed to be a variable interest entity, is consolidated in our financial statements as of March 31, 2010 since we are the primary beneficiary.
+As of March 31, 2011, the master lease threshold of 75% has not been met and is not expected to be met in the near future.
+The LLC has a third-party term loan commitment of \$6.5 million, non-recourse to us, which has been borrowed as of March 31, 2011.
+This LLC, which is deemed to be a variable interest entity, is consolidated in our financial statements since we are the primary beneficiary.

-We are committed to invest up to \$5.2 million in debt or equity, of which \$237,000 has been funded as of March 31, 2010, in exchange for a 95% non-controlling equity interest in an LLC (Banburry Medical Properties) that developed, constructed, owns and operates the Summerlin Medical Office Building III, located in Las Vegas, Nevada, on the campus of a UHS hospital.
+We are committed to invest up to \$5.5 million in debt or equity, of which \$1.3 million has been funded as of March 31, 2011, in exchange for a 95% non-controlling equity interest in an LLC (Banburry Medical Properties) that developed, constructed, owns and operates the Summerlin Medical Office Building III, located in Las Vegas, Nevada, on the campus of a UHS hospital.
 Summerlin Hospital Medical Center ("Summerlin Hospital"), a majority-owned subsidiary of UHS, has committed to lease approximately 25% of this building pursuant to the terms of a 10-year flex lease.
 In addition, Summerlin Hospital has committed to a 50% master lease on the remaining 75% of the building (representing 37.5% of the building) pursuant to the terms of which the master lease for each suite was cancelled at such time that the suite was leased to another tenant acceptable to the LLC and Summerlin Hospital.
 This MOB, tenants of which will include subsidiaries of UHS, was completed and opened during the first quarter of 2009 at which time the master lease commenced.
 As a result of this master lease agreement, the LLC was considered a variable interest entity and since we were the primary beneficiary, the financial results of this MOB were included in our financial statements on a consolidated basis prior to January 1, 2010.
 During the first quarter of 2010, the master lease threshold was met and, as a result, this MOB is accounted for as an unconsolidated LLC under the equity method beginning on January 1, 2010.
-The LLC has a third-party term loan commitment of \$13.5 million, which is non-recourse to us, all of which has been borrowed as of March 31, 2010.
+The LLC has a third-party term loan of \$12.9 million, which is non-recourse to us, outstanding as of March 31, 2011.